Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

 \subsection{Connections on the Boundary}

 We already proved in Proposition \ref{openmod} that the moduli space of PV type connection $\Conn$ contains $\M\times\C$ as a dense open set, and we studied in Theorem \ref{compbasis} the compactification of the basis $\M$.
-In order to build the compactification $\overline\Conn$, that correspond to understand how the trivial bundle extends over $\overline \M$, we have to make a choice about the "vertical" coordinate, the coordinate along the fibers, both inside $\Conn$ as along the new boundary components. \\ To do that, we notice that a connection on a stable nodal curve is a collection of connections on any irreducible component.
-One of the irreducible components is always rigid, in the sense that it is an rational irregular curve endowed with a divisor of degree three (the node becomes a pole of the connection).
-Here we get hence a (sometimes confluent) hypergeometric connection, that is rigid and that is always the same for all the family of stable nodal curves. \begin{es} A stable curve lying on $A_0$ is composed of an lower (in yellow in Figure \ref{stcurv}) irreducible component that is rigid since no free parameters appear on it, and an upper component (green) in which the parameter $q$ appears.
-A connection on this stable nodal curve is the data of two distinct connections: one on the upper component and one on the lower.
-Our goal is to describe and understand how both connections are made, but we can already say that we expect the lower connection not to depend on $q$, and we expect that both depend on the same extra parameter $p$, or just one of them depends on it and the other does not. \end{es} On $\M\times \C$ we use the coordinate $\hat p$, that appears in the normal form and that we have already seen in $\F_2$, as in Figure \ref{F2}.
-On each boundary component we choose a suitable coordinate around a generic point that allows us to compute the generic limit connections lying on the boundary.
+In order to construct the compactification $\overline\Conn$, we have to make a choice about the "vertical" coordinate, the coordinate along the fibers, both inside $\Conn$ as along the new boundary components.
+Note that since we want extend a line bundle, we will mostly work on the smooth surface $\widetilde\M$ instead of the singular $\overline \M$.\\ Notice that a connection on a stable nodal curve is a collection of connections on any smooth component.
+One of the smooth components is always rigid, in the sense that it is a rational irregular curve endowed with a divisor of degree three (the node becomes a pole of the connection).
+There we get a (sometimes confluent) hypergeometric connection, that is rigid since there is not any free parameter that we can deform. \begin{es} A stable curve lying on $A_0$ is composed of an lower (in yellow in Figure \ref{A0}) smooth component that is rigid since no free parameters appear on it, and an upper component (green) in which the parameter $q$ appears.
+A connection on this stable nodal curve is the data of two distinct connections: one on the upper component (Heun connection) and one on the lower (confluent hypergeometric connection). \end{es} On $\M\times \C$ we use the coordinate $\hat p$, that appears in the normal form and that we have already seen in $\F_2$, as in Figure \ref{F2}.
+On each boundary component we choose a suitable coordinate around a generic point that allows us to compute the resulting confluent connection on the stable nodal curve.
 For the following, we consider a connection $\nabla$ of PV type, in the normal form as described in section \ref{S1}.
 We call $\Omega_0$ the connection matrix relative to the trivialising open set $U_0=\P^1\setminus\{\infty\}$.